CodeInvers3/PPPwn_ow/README.md

     /tmp/installer-l.sh
     ```
     In the end, press Enter to complete the installation.
-5. Follow step 5 of the quick installation.
+5. Follow step 5 of the common installation.

-## Quick Installation
+## Common Installation

 1. Update the mini-router system before proceeding.
 2. The router device must be connected to the Internet before proceeding, as it needs to download the pppwn_ow.zip package from the terminal.